 Social Enterprises & Not-For-Profit Organisations and Social & Community Projects.

-Social enterprise & not-for-profit organisations and social & community projects all define creating a social impact as their primary goal.
-They aim to address and manage social and environmental issues through their products, services, and business practices.
+Social enterprise & nonprofit organisations aim to address and manage social and environmental issues through their products, services, and business practices.
 Unlike traditional businesses, these organisations need to balance financial sustainability with social and environmental impact.

 Social enterprises therefore must run social & community projects in order to achieve social impact.
 (Although many would often not describe their work as projects.
 In practice, that is what they are).
 In order to achieve their social impact social enterprises will typically run many social or community projects as well as conducting business activities.

 If social enterprises and not-for-profit organisations can closely link their income with their social impact they have an opportunity to create a virtuous circle growing their organisation meeting community needs and gaining more income.
+So the more impact they create the more income is generated.
 Social & community projects can therefore be a vital strategic tool for both social enterprise and not-for -profit organisations.

 2. Guide to Implementing Social Projects and Community Projects